KittyGiraudel/site/_posts/2021-02-17-hiding-content-responsibly.md

 ## The `.sr-only` class

-[This combination of CSS declarations](https://hugogiraudel.com/snippets/sr-only-class/) hides an element from the page, but keeps it accessible for screen-readers.
-It comes in very handy to provide more context to screen-readers when the visual layout is enough with it.
+[This combination of CSS declarations](https://hugogiraudel.com/snippets/sr-only-class/) hides an element from the page, but keeps it accessible for screen readers.
+It comes in very handy to provide more context to screen readers when the visual layout is enough with it.

 {% info %} This technique should only be used to mask text.
 In other words, there shouldn’t be any focusable element inside the hidden element.
 This could lead to annoying behaviours, like scrolling to an invisible element. {% endinfo %}